 No, she thought.
 This isn’t right either.

-She glanced down, looking at the garment.
+She glanced down, looking at the shift.
 Now that she took the time to notice, she could see that the edges of the white garment were fuzzing slightly, the white bending into color.
 She looked up at the God King’s impassive face.

 Then--gritting her teeth against her nervousness--she took a step forward.

 He tensed slightly.
-She could see it in the edges of his eyes, around his lips.
-She took another step forward, her shift’s white bending further into prismatic colors.
-Yet, the God King--as she’d guessed--didn’t do anything.
+She could see it in the edges of his eyes and around his lips.
+She took another step forward, the white of her garment bending further into prismatic colors.
+The God King--as she’d guessed--didn’t do anything.
 He just watched her as she drew closer and closer.

-Eventually, she turned away from him, noting that he relaxed slightly when she did so.
+Eventually, she turned away from him.
 She climbed up onto the bed itself, feeling the deep softness beneath her as she crawled to the middle of its mattress.
 She sat up on her knees, regarding the black marble wall, with its obsidian sheen.
 The God King’s priest waited just beyond, listening carefully to hear things that were really none of their business.

 This, she thought, taking a deep breath, is going to be exceptionally embarrassing.
 But she’d been forced to lay prostrate, naked, before the God King for over a week.
 Was now really the time to start feeling self-conscious?